2024 Sustainability Change Leadership Program

 - Build buy-in for your efforts and invite participation from colleagues in your organization through an optional advisory board and a culminating final presentation

-Participants who participate in collaborate coaching, work on an organizational change project over the course of the program and submit a final presentation are eligible for a certificate of completion issued from AASHE.
+Participants who participate in collaborative coaching, work on an organizational change project over the course of the program and submit a final presentation are eligible for a certificate of completion issued from AASHE.

 See testimonials from previous participants.